 Homework Set No. 7/ Final Exam

-This homework will be the Take Home Final Exam for Physics 582.
+This last homework set will be the Take Home Final Exam for Physics 582.
 No late solutions will be accepted.

 Introduction to Quantum Field Theory